acearchive/acearchive.lgbt/content/archive/hirschfeld-sexualpathologie/index.md

 ---
 version: 1
 title: "<em>Sexualpathologie</em>"
+description: >
-description: "An early example of pathologization of asexual people in medical literature and use of the term \"asexual\""
+    An early example of pathologization of asexual people in medical literature and use of the term "asexual"
+longDescription: >
-longDescription: "An early example of pathologization of asexual people in medical literature, in which the author develops a typology of asexual people that includes the term \"asexual\""
+    An early example of pathologization of asexual people in medical literature, in which the author develops a typology of asexual people that includes the term "asexual"
 files:
   - name: "Original Paper (Deutsch)"
     mediaType: "application/pdf"